« State-specific resources Delaware

 Is a preliminary notice required to preserve lien rights in Delaware?

-Prime contractors must file a lien within 180 days of completion of the structure.
-All other parties must file within 120 days from the last date of furnishing labor or materials.
+Prime contractors typically file within 180 days of completion; other claimants generally file within 120 days of last furnishing.

 Are lien waivers regulated by statute in Delaware?

-What information must be included in a Delaware mechanics lien claim?
+What information should a Delaware lien claim include?

-Are public works bond claims governed by Delaware law?
+Are public works bond claims governed by Delaware statute?